 The picture became especially popular during the Coronavirus pandemic of early 2020, being shared as an allegory.

 It got a lot of attention and embarrassingly was even shared by American Governor Phil Murphy during a Coronavirus briefing in Trenton USA on April 6, 2020 and which was broadcast on NJTV;

 The true story behind the image is quite different.

 A clue that things may not be as they seem is that generally soldiers who move through a minefield walk in a line, single file, not scattered.

 The uniforms/clothing also don’t quite match the WW2 era.

 In July 1958 the French 13e demi-brigade de Légion étrangère ( 13th Demi-Brigade of the Foreign Legion ) was on duty in Algeria (near Jebel) when they found a foal (a baby donkey) that had been abandoned and was dying of hunger.

 The soldiers took pity of the animal and decided to take it back with them to their base.

-It was so weak that one of the men had to carry it, as they were walking back a photo was taken which ended up in the Paris Match and Daily Mail newspapers.
+It was so weak that the men had to carry it, as they were walking back a photo was taken which ended up in the Paris Match and Daily Mail newspapers.

 The story was soon shared by many other publications, like here in the Daily Mirror;